ferdianpradana/TFIDF_and_KMeans_on_Shopee_Reviews/README.md

-# Implementation of K-Means Clustering on Shopee application reviews
+# TF-IDF and KMeans on Shopee Reviews
 This repository contains an exploratory data analysis of user reviews from the Shopee Indonesia application, sourced from Kaggle.
 The purpose of this analysis is to cluster the reviews based on content similarity using the TF-IDF method and K-Means Clustering, implemented in Python.